Loretta C. Manggrum

-Loretta Cessor Manggrum (July 28, 1896 – May 11, 1992), sometimes published as L.C.
+Loretta Cessor Manggrum (July 28, 1896 – May 11, 1992), also known as L.C.
 Manggrum, was an American pianist, music educator, and composer of sacred music.
 In particular, she is known for her cantatas and other choral works.
 She was the first African American to earn a degree from the Cincinnati Conservatory of Music, where she earned a master's degree in Music in 1953.
 Some of her archives, including, manuscripts, scores, and correspondence, is in the Library of Congress and in the Amistad Research Center at Tulane University.

 Early life

 Loretta Cessor was born in Gallipolis, Ohio, to John Cessor and Lillian Jane Fitch.
 Cessor's great-great-grandmother was enslaved, and Cessor herself came from a mixed line of African and Irish ancestry.
 She later remembered, "It's true that some in both my husband's family and mine ‘crossed over’ to live as whites in their communities. ...
 My great-great-great-grandmother on my mother's side bore three children by an Irishman.
 My great-grandmother also had three sons by her white master."

 Cessor's mother was a teacher and musician who played guitar and piano, and Cessor quickly became skilled at piano.
 As a child, she played piano at church.
 By age 15, she was supporting the family by playing in orchestras in nearby Huntington, West Virginia, earning up to $35 a week playing at bars and parties.

 She became engaged to William Langston Manggrum at age 16, but postponed the wedding when Cessor's mother fell ill.
 Cessor dropped out of high school to care for her mother.

 In 1918, she married William in Cabell County, West Virginia, and the couple moved to Milwaukee.
 Soon after, they moved to Pittsburgh, where William studied pharmacy.
 Cessor continued to help support her family, which now included several small children, by teaching piano.

 In 1926, Manggrum and her family moved to Cincinnati, Ohio.
 Manggrum earned some money at a moving picture house, where she played to accompany the silent films, sometimes from the score and sometimes improvising her own accompaniment.
 By the mid-1930s they had opened a drugstore where the whole family worked.